 The trustees consider the use of the going concern basis of accounting is appropriate.
-While there is a general economic uncertainty within the UK, the trustees have considered the charity's current cash reserves, and ability to reduce costs, and remain of the opinion that the charity can continue as a going concern.
+While there is a general economic uncertainty within the UK, the trustees have considered the charity's ability to reduce costs, and remain of the opinion that the charity can continue as a going concern.
+While there is a significant asset purchase in early 2022, this will enable the charity to increase activity and reduce other operating costs.
 There are no other material uncertainties related to events or conditions that may cast significant doubt about the ability of the Church to continue as a going concern.